PhilMele/M2Project/readme.md

    ### 3.0 Objects & HTML Layout <a name="objects"></a>

    **From a rendering perspective**, the project is based on a single page and is organised across multiple `div`.
-This section presents an overview, and I presented into more details later on:
+This section presents an overview and more details are provided later on:
    * `body` element which defines the width of the game screen.
-   * `.clicks-disabled`, when activated, allows the web site owner to only allow the user to click on certain elements on the screen, for certain event.
+   * `.clicks-disabled`, when activated, allows the web site owner to only allow the user to click on certain elements on the screen, for certain events.
    * `.first-screen-div` displays the first part of the game: inviting the hero to select and name their avatar.
    * `.mission-intro-screen-div` is responsible for introducing the quest to the hero and the next steps.
    * `.second-screen-div` is arguably the most used class and displays the map and character location.
 It also shows the user inventory, life and reputation points.